Skip to content

 Like backpacker insurance, it will cover you for your time away, but also with the assumption that you’ll be returning to the UK at some point.

-The average cost of backpacker and long stay travel insurance for MoneySuperMarket customers is £182.48^
+The average cost of backpacker and long stay travel insurance for MoneySuperMarket customers is £177.65^

 What will one-way travel insurance cover?

-Your one-way travel insurance policy will usually offer the same cover as a standard travel policy, such as:
+Your one-way travel insurance policy will usually offer the same cover as a standard travel insurance policy, such as:

-• Cancellations, curtailments and delays in your travel bookings as a result of circumstances out of your control
+• Cancellations, curtailments and delays in your travel bookings as a result of circumstances out of your control.

-• Emergency medical treatment costs if you become ill or injured
+• Emergency medical treatment costs if you become ill or injured.

-• Repatriation if you need to be brought back to the UK in an emergency
+• Repatriation if you need to be brought back to the UK in an emergency.

-• Personal possessions cover if your belongings are lost, damaged or stolen
+• Personal possessions cover if your belongings are lost, damaged or stolen.

-• Legal expenses and personal liability cover
+• Legal expenses and personal liability cover.

-How long does one-day travel insurance last?
+How long does one-way travel insurance last?

 If you’re travelling without a return date in mind, you’ll still need to provide an end date for your policy.
 For example, you could take out cover lasting 12 to 24 months from the start date if you’ll be travelling for a year or two.